fanthony16/DataAnalysisRR_AutomatedExcelReciepts/README.md

-# DataAnalysisRR_AutomatedExcelReciepts
+# DataAnalysisRR_AutomatedExcelInvoice

-Built an interactive report on Excel with dynamic queries and advance formula (VLOOKUP, XLOOKUP, INDEX etc).
-Extracted, cleaned and transformed data from Microsoft ERP using OData API and data files from SharePoint document folder.
+An interactive intercompant invoice report in Excel with dynamic queries.

+1. Connected to Microsoft 365 BC and Sharepoint document library folder for data
+2. Extracted, clean and transform data from these sources in power query, using dynamic queries base on user's interraction on the Excel file.
+3. Aggregated these data in Excel using formulas(VLOOKUP, XLOOKUP, INDEX etc) to prepare he final invoice